-Here’s a look at what you need to know about ricin, a natural, highly toxic compound that is extracted from castor beans.
+Here’s a look at ricin, a natural, highly toxic compound that is extracted from castor beans.

-Facts: About one million tons of castor beans are processed every year.
+About one million tons of castor beans are processed every year, worldwide.
 Ricin is part of the waste from the beans when castor oil is made.
 Sometimes this is called “mash.”

 Ricin can be used in powder, pellet, mist or acid form.